vortexntnu/vortex-auv/mission/waypoint_manager/README.md

 The Waypoint Manager handles higher-level navigation logic:
 - Receives waypoint sequences via an action server
-- Manages waypoint-to-waypoint transitions based on proximity
-- Determines when waypoints are reached using configurable thresholds
+- Processes waypoints sequentially
 - Handles preemption of current navigation goals for new requests
-- Provides feedback on Orca's navigation progress
+- Provides feedback on navigation progress

 ### Integration with Reference Filter